B3nac/InjuredAndroid/InjuredAndroid-FlagWalkthroughs.md

 ```

+3. Submit the Base64 decoded value.

 ---

 ### Flag 5 - {F1V3!}

-Iterate the broadcast by revisiting activity.
-After visiting the FlagFiveActivity three times the flag will be broadcasted.
+1. Iterate the broadcast by revisiting activity.

+2. After visiting the FlagFiveActivity three times the flag will be broadcasted.

 ```java